dmojis/dmojis.github.io/README.md

 # dmojis
 send non-blurry custom emojis on discord without nitro
-just click an emoji to copy it
+just click an emoji to copy it, then paste it at the end of your discord message

 <details><summary>want to add more emojis?</summary>
   <ul>